-2) Warli Painting Competition
+4) Warli Painting Competition

 Warli painting competition is organized every year for Warli and Malhar Koli artists from Thane district.
-The competition is held in two parts i.e. for Warli and Malhar Koli adults and for Warli and Malhar

-Koli students in ashram schools in Thane district.
-They are given painting material like cloth, colours & brushes.
-They are also given T.A., D.A. (for one day), cash prizes and certificates.
+The competition is held in two parts i.e. for Warli and Malhar Koli adults and for Warli and Malhar Koli students of Ashram Schools in Thane district.
+They are given painting material like cloth, colours and brushes.
+They are also given T.A.
+D.A. (for one day), cash prizes and certificates.

-As per G.R. the Warli painting competition is organized every year for one day but the paintings cannot be completed in one day.
-So the artists have to stay at the place for two days and accordingly the proposal for two days stay and food has been send to govt. for approval.
+As per Government Resolutation the Warli painting competition is organized every year for one day but the painting cannot be completed in one day.
+So the artists have to stay at the place for two days and accordingly the proposal for two days stay and food has been send to government for approval.